jimhall/Notes/Solaris/DNS.md

 /usr/sbin/groupadd -g 1000 dns
 ```

 #### Then create the two role accounts.
 Note the use of -K roleauth=user which allows a user to authenticate with their own password (rather than the default shared password for Solaris roles).
+Do not use the automounter for the account that starts/stops the dns service.
+I have found that sometimes there is a timing issue and this can cause the dns service to go into maintenance mode.

 ```
-roleadd -c "DNS Administrator Start Stop Role" -d localhost:/export/home/dnsadmin -u 1000 -g dns -m -k /etc/skel -K roleauth=user -P +"DNS Service Management" -s /usr/bin/pfbash dnsadmin
+roleadd -c "DNS Administrator Start Stop Role" -d /export/home/dnsadmin -u 1000 -g dns -m -k /etc/skel -K roleauth=user -P +"DNS Service Management" -s /usr/bin/pfbash dnsadmin

 roleadd -c "DNS Configuration File Role" -d localhost:/export/home/dnsconf -u 1001 -g dns -m -k /etc/skel -K roleauth=user -P +"DNS Configuration Management" -s /usr/bin/pfbash dnsconf
 ```